Online SoTL Scholars Course

 Participation is competitive and proposals will be evaluated on the following criteria:

-- Clear articulation of interest in an area pertaining to student learning and/or teaching at KSU.
+- Clear articulation of interest in an area pertaining to student learning and/or teaching at KSU (a fully formed research question is not necessary).

 - Clear articulation of commitment to self-defined practical goals for participation during the course and afterwards.

-- Clear demonstration that the applicant is ready to benefit from participation in the course.
+- Clear demonstration that the applicant is ready to benefit from and has time to devote to participation in the course.

 All Full-Time KSU Faculty may apply.